cfn-modules/docs/examples/serverless-iam/README.md

-# cfn-modules: EC2 example project
+# cfn-modules: Serverless IAM example project

-This example project demonstrates how an EC2 instance can be placed into a VPC with a bastion host for secure SSH access.
+This example project demonstrates how IAM policies for Lambda functions are automatically created when `cfn-modules` are combined.

 ## Prerequisites